JeeeK/SuperTape/c64/README.md

 # C64 SuperTape

-This is the implementation of the SuperTape format for Commodore C64 as published as listing in c't magazine 1984/10.
-It has been published several months ago but in a variation which needed a hardware modification on the tape interface.
-In this version this limitation has been overcome by more sophisticated read-logic just by taking the timing of falling edges into account.
+This is the implementation of the SuperTape format for Commodore C64 as published as listing in c't Magazin 1984/10 (Heise Verlag).
+It has been already published several months before in a variation which needed a hardware modification on the tape interface.
+In this newer version this limitation has been overcome by more sophisticated read-logic just by taking the timing of falling edges into account (the tape input is only capable of recognizing falling edges).

+A more advanced version named SuperTape D2 has been published in the tape/disk magazine INPUT64 04/1985.
+It does not only supporting LOAD, VERIFY and SAVE but also the OPEN/PRINT#/INPUT#/GET#/CLOSE interface from BASIC.
+Currently this project doesn't cover this whole functional extent.

-Beside the original implemention it has been widely reworked with improvements in source code style, code arrangement and factoring, making it more compact and and uses faster code parts.
+Beside the original implemention which can be found here, the branch here has been widely reworked with improvements in source code style, code arrangement and factoring, making it more compact and and uses faster code parts.
 Especially the filename handling in conjunction with pattern matching is now solid (toward the better implementations on other platforms).

 ## Version history